-Which type and brand you choose are completely up to you.
+Which type of vinyl and brand you choose to use is completely up to you.
 I would say, however, that every single one of these is different as far as the time and temperature for pressing.
 Be sure to follow all directions completely when working with any iron-on product.

-Which is my favorite?
-I get asked this all of the time!
-I like both the Cricut Iron-on as well as the Color Chimp Luxe HTV.
-You really can’t go wrong with either version.
-There are a ton of other brands on the market and I encourage you to try a few different types to see which you love.
-I feel that it is more of a personal preference as they all work well.
+There are a ton of other brands on the market, and I encourage you to try a few different types to see which you love.
+I feel that it is more of a personal preference since they all work well.

-First, you will need to add your material to your cutting mat.
-I prefer the blue mat for my Cricut machine.
-Note that some heat transfer vinyl is the same color on both sides while other versions are white on the back.
-You want to find the shiny side as that is the side that has the liner.
+Note: some heat transfer vinyl is the same color on both sides, while other versions are white on the back.
+The safest method is to look for the shiny side because that is the side that has the liner.

 Mirroring Your Design

 So, with our material face down on the mat, how do we cut it correctly?
 The answer is the mirror function!
 Click “mirror” right in Cricut Design Space before cutting to flip your design.

 Note: You ALWAYS need to mirror your design when cutting iron-on.
 See more about mirroring in our post here.

 How To Cut Heat Transfer Vinyl On A Cricut